-We introduced a new framework for fitting nonlinear latent variable models to neural data, based on the autoencoder neural network, and developed two new models within this framework.
+We introduced a new framework for fitting nonlinear latent variable models to neural data, which is based on using neural networks to transform high-dimensional neural activity into low-dimensional latent variables, and developed two new models within this framework.
 The first model, the Stacked Rectified Latent Variable Model (SRLVM), is a multi-layer autoencoder neural network that we used as a general nonlinear latent variable model, which is agnostic to the stimulus tuning of the neurons and does not require an explicit form of nonlinear interaction among the latent variables (Fig. 1A).
-The second model, the Generalized Affine Model (GAM), extends several previous models of neural population responses [5, 6, 8, 11, 12].
+The second model, the Generalized Affine Model (GAM), extends several previous models of neural population responses [8, 9, 11, 14, 15].
 The GAM allows for an arbitrary number of additive and multiplicative latent variables, which are shared across the entire population, and modulate the stimulus response of each neuron (Fig. 3).
 For both the SRLVM and the GAM, our model fitting framework allows us to fit all parameters and infer all latent variables simultaneously.